 - record keeping.

-Under section 11(5), in the absence of delegated powers, the committee has all the powers and functions that may be exercised by the owners corporation, except in matters requiring a unanimous or special resolution.
+Under section 11(5) of the OC Act, in the absence of delegated powers, the committee has all the powers and functions that may be exercised by the owners corporation, except in matters requiring a unanimous or special resolution.

-A committee may delegate (by instrument of delegation) any of its powers to the manager or to a lot owner (s 102).
+A committee may delegate (by instrument of delegation) any of its powers to the manager or to a lot owner (s 102 OC Act).

 An owners corporation may require that certain matters that are normally passed by an ordinary resolution must be dealt with only at a general meeting (s 82).
 These matters are prohibited from delegation or decision by ballot.

 The common seal of an owners corporation must not be used on a document unless authorised by the OC Act, OC Regulations, or by a resolution (s 20).
-A resolution is not required when the seal is applied to an owners corporation certificate (see ‘Owners corporation certificates’, below).
+A resolution is not required when the seal is applied to an owners corporation certificate (see ‘Owners corporation certificates’ in ‘Record-keeping’ below).

-To pass an ordinary resolution requires a majority of the votes that are available at a meeting where a The number of people who have to be present in a meeting for a vote passed by the meeting to be valid.
-For example, one-third of all the senators have to be present in parliament for a Senate vote to be valid. is present (i.e. greater than 50 per cent attendance) (s 92(2)).
+To pass an ordinary resolution requires a majority of the votes that are available at a meeting where a quorum is present (i.e. greater than 50 per cent attendance) (s 92(2) OC Act).

-By special resolution (i.e. 75 per cent of the total lot entitlements of all lots affected by the OC Act (s 96(a)), an owners corporation may A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. or license the whole or any part of the common property to a lot owner or other person (s 14) or obtain a lease or licence over land (e.g. for additional parking) (s 15).
+By special resolution (i.e. 75 per cent of the total lot entitlements of all lots affected by the OC Act (s 96(a)), an owners corporation may lease or license the whole or any part of the common property to a lot owner or other person (s 14) or obtain a lease or licence over land (e.g. for additional parking) (s 15).

-Legal proceedings must not be commenced unless authorised by special resolution (s 18(1)).
-This includes a counter-claim, an The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. and an application to a An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate..
-A special resolution is not required for an application to VCAT to recover fees and other money or to To make people obey a law or the terms of an agreement, using police powers or court orders. the rules of the owners corporation (s 18(2)).
+Legal proceedings must not be commenced unless authorised by special resolution (s 18(1) OC Act).
+This includes a counter-claim, an appeal and an application to a court.
+A special resolution is not required for an application to VCAT to recover fees and other money or to enforce the rules of the owners corporation (s 18(2) OC Act).
 A special resolution is not required to settle a legal matter and a committee resolution may be sufficient, unless that power is specifically reserved for a general meeting to determine.
 It is better to obtain a resolution to authorise a person to make decisions.